Idukki

 Shoppable video vs traditional product video: a conversion breakdown

-A traditional product video informs.
-A shoppable video converts.
-The difference is not production value, it is whether the shopper can act inside the video.
-Here is how they compare.
+A traditional product video informs; a shoppable video converts.
+The difference is not production value, it is whether the shopper can act inside the video without leaving it.

-Brands often think upgrading their video means spending more on production.
-Usually the bigger lever is cheaper: making the video the shopper is already watching actionable.
-A beautifully produced video the shopper has to leave to buy from is, at the decision point, leaking money.
+Brands often assume upgrading their video means spending more on production.
+The bigger lever is usually cheaper: make the video the shopper is already watching actionable.
+A beautifully produced video the shopper has to leave in order to buy is, right at the decision point, leaking money.

 CompareTwo videos, one shopper